Run state

 Why it matters

 The state machine is what makes runs replayable, pausable, and auditable.
-When a run says it’s verifying, that’s the truth - the verifier is running, the previous artifacts are committed, and there’s no in-between fuzz.
+When a run says it’s verifying, that’s the truth.
+The verifier is running, the previous artifacts are committed, and there’s no in-between fuzz.
 When it says merge_ready, the diff is real and the validation passed.

 The statuses